LongForm: Effective Instruction Tuning with Reverse Instructions: Results

 \subsection{Language Understanding and Generation}

-We evaluate how well \DataName{} helps to improve natural language understanding (NLU) in addition to generation tasks.
-For this purpose, we compare \DataName{} with a strong baseline, the FLAN collection \cite{longpre2023flancollection}, which performs well on NLU.
-We finetune the same base LM, LLaMA-7B, and compare the two LMs and another LM finetuned with both datasets on OOD generation tasks (i.e., recipe generation, ELI5 question answering, and story generation) and 5-shot MMLU performance.
+We evaluate how much \DataName{} improves natural language understanding (NLU) in addition to NLG.
+To this end, we compare \DataName{} with the strong baseline FLAN \cite{longpre2023flancollection}, which performs well on NLU.
+We finetune base LMs using \DataName{}, FLAN and their combination, evaluating performance on OOD NLG (i.e., recipe generation, ELI5 question answering, and story generation) and 5-shot MMLU.
+We extend our evaluation to newer, more powerful models than LLaMA-7B: LLaMA 2-7B and Mistral 7B.

-Table \ref{tab:nlu_vs_nlg} shows that LLaMA finetuned with \DataName{} outperforms the baseline on language generation (\textit{+10.6}).
-However, we see that the baseline is slightly better on MMLU.
-Incorporating \DataName{} with FLAN achieves the best MMLU performance (\textit{+2.3}) however it does not achieve as good a performance as the LM with only \DataName{} on NLG tasks (\textit{-3.2}).
+Table \ref{tab:nlu_vs_nlg} shows that LLaMA-7B finetuned with \DataName{} outperforms the FLAN baseline in NLG (+10.6).
+Incorporating \DataName{} with FLAN achieves the best MMLU performance (+2.3), though the combination gets lower NLG scores than \DataName{} alone (-3.2).